-Vital statistics: Nearly 26,500 students including over 21,000 undergrads.
-One in five are international students.
+Vital statistics: Over 23,000 students including over 14,000 studying wholly overseas.
+15 per cent are international students.

 Added value: Located in a World Heritage site next to Greenwich Park, the National Maritime Museum, the Cutty Sark and the Old Royal Observatory.
 New buildings worth £14m have sprung up at Avery Hill, including sports facilities, labs and a teaching centre.
 The Medway campus is also being expanded as part of a £50m joint venture with the University of Kent, Canterbury Christ Church University, and other partners.
 The newly refurbished Pilkington building provides a social space and bistro-style café, as well as brand new lecture theatres and teaching rooms.
-Work has started on a new School of Architecture and Construction together with a library at Stockwell Street in Greenwich's town centre.
+Work on a new School of Architecture and Construction together with a library at Stockwell Street in Greenwich's town centre is expected in September 2014.
+The university is also investing £76m in a new building to house the campus library, TV studios and academic facilities for disciplines including architecture, landscape, digital arts and creative professions.
+Greenwich recently became the new shirt sponsor for Charlton Athletic.
 Good for part-time work with the o2 Arena, Docklands and Greenwich all close.

 Transport links: From Avery Hill you take a train or bus to London.
 Trains from Medway run from Gillingham station and take 45 minutes to Victoria.
 Greenwich is next to Cutty Sark DLR station and Greenwich Pier.

 Fees: £9,000 for full-time home and EU undergrads for 2014/15, with sandwich years costing £1,000.